blueraai/agentic-web-protocol/README.md

 It now needs to *understand what it is for*, to know if it can be used to answer your query, and if so, *how to interact* with it?

-For all reasons described above, this often becomes a difficult and error-prone task —leading to unintended behaviors and imparing the agent's ability to act reliably on our behalf.
+For all reasons described above, this often becomes a difficult and error-prone task —leading to unintended behaviors and impairing the agent's ability to act reliably on our behalf.

 With `AWP`, this information is now declared in the HTML itself, through standard ***optional*** `ai-*` attributes.